wilsonmar/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    NOTE: You can specify how much memory to allocate.

-   PROTIP: An cf development enviornment is not needed just to push.
+   PROTIP: An cf development environment is not needed just to push.

 0. Push to CFs <strong>Cloud Controller</strong> based on what is defined in the manifest.yml file: